jordanhenshaw/alva_sorcerer_docs/docs/source/nodes.rst

 Because many parameter templates do not vary from fixture to fixture (intensity and iris for example), these templates are not found in the individual group controllers, but rather in the scene-level node editor and channel controller settings.
 Parameters that will require different templates for different fixture types (strobe for example) have their OSC templates stored on the individual nodes, accessed through the icon buttons.
 Other parameters, like zoom, also provide the user the ability to set min/max at the controller level.
 For the channel controller in 3D view, min/max is set across the scene universally.
 Min/max does not directly impact the numbers seen on sliders; rather, they impact how the slider value is mapped before being sent to the console.
 Many slider values only operate between 0 and 100, but the min/max allows the user to map the 0-100 scale to a custom background range.
 This is different from min/max in the sequencer’s animation strips, which do allow the user to directly manipulate the min/max seen on the slider itself.
 This change was made partly to minimize the quantity of buttons on the more compact node layouts.

+All of the following node types can be accessed from Shift + A, the Add menu at the top, or by right-clicking.
+While Sorcerer does offer a customized node editor area where only Sorcerer nodes can be added (to exclude irrelevant modelling/shading/compositing nodes), group nodes are not compatible in that space.
+If you are not planning to use group nodes, the Sorcerer Nodes view may be best.

 Group driver nodes
 ----------------------------------------